ShieldOrder/process-layer-doctrine/README.md

 ## Scope and Evolution

 This framework is intentionally non-authoritative and non-binding.
 Governance processes are expected to evolve across communities and over time.
 The distinctions and definitions here are descriptive tools, not mandates, and may be adapted, ignored, or replaced without invalidating the framework's internal logic.
+Interpretations of PLD may differ across institutions and observers.
+PLD does not provide a dispute resolution mechanism for interpretive disagreement.

 ## Status

 v0.1

 This repository contains a reference formulation of the Process Layer Doctrine and its descriptive applications.
 No authority, mandates, or prescriptions are asserted.
+Minor releases may clarify language or framing without changing core invariants.

 ## License